The other day, my copywriter friend Dick Harrison shared one of my favorite copywriting tips of all time: “aging for quality.”

 Copywriting Tips: Sleep on it.
 Come back.
 Read it aloud.

 You’ll hear the clunky bits better than you’ll see them.
-When your tongue stumble over a long, stilted sentence, you’ll realize you were trying to be too clever.
+When your tongue stumbles over a long, stilted sentence, you’ll realize you were trying to be too clever.
 Breaking it up into three short ones solves the problem.

 Your subconscious mind will puzzle out certain unresolved thoughts while you’re away.
 Fresh perspective will turn up things you missed.
 And one final surmise why aging for quality is both a real phenomenon and a smart practice: